A modular redesign that brought Users back into the experience.

 Card Interaction Ideation

-Establishing this main interaction was extremely important as it set the tone for the rest of the app's tone.
-This also helped us think through some navigation considerations.
+Establishing this main interaction was extremely important as it set the tone.
+Balancing implementation feasibility and imagination was the biggest challenge of this view.

 Daily Scratchers View